 Keep taking care of your teeth

 Following a tooth whitening session, don’t expect your teeth to remain that way.
-Use your beautiful new smile as incentive to take even better care of your teeth, brushing regularly and properly, being careful about which foods stain your teeth, and the treatment will last longer.
-Also, avoid overbleaching and get the recommended amount of touch ups.
+Use your beautiful new smile as an incentive to take even better care of your teeth, brushing regularly and properly, being careful about which foods stain your teeth, and the treatment will last longer.
+Also, avoid overbleaching and get the recommended amount of touch-ups.